How Green Finance Is Shaping the Future of the Global Economy

 3. Mitigating Climate-Related Financial Risk

-For decades, climate change was viewed as a purely environmental problem.
-Now, it is recognised as a systemic financial risk.
-Green finance helps mitigate this risk in two ways:
+For decades, climate change was treated primarily as an environmental issue.
+Today, it is widely understood to be a systemic financial risk affecting businesses and organisations across every sector.
+Green finance plays a critical role in managing this risk in two key ways:

 • Physical Risk: Financing resilient infrastructure that can withstand the increasing severity of climate events (e.g., sea walls, drought-resistant agriculture).